abraaosantosdeveloper/java-basics/controle-de-fluxo/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-> This comment was done to make sure that the SSH key is working properly
+> This comment was done to make sure that the SSH key is working properly.